Environmental thresholds for drought- and heat-related tree mortality

 Impact of Research

-This research will open new horizons, bringing ecophysiology, remote sensing, forest ecology, and entomology together, and developing methods to quantify drivers of tree mortality in much greater depth than has been possible to date.
+This research will open new horizons, bringing ecophysiology, remote sensing, forest ecology, and entomology together.
+It will develop methods to quantify drivers of tree mortality in much greater depth than has been possible to date.

-From these findings, we will be able to inform forest managers and policymakers which forests are at risk for increasing the resilience of future forests.
+From these findings, we will be able to inform forest managers and policymakers which forests are at risk, ultimately increasing the resilience of future forests.

 Financiële details & Tijdlijn